-Listed below are two books that were used for the second storytime of our winter session: I Am Bear by Ben Bailey Smith and Sav Akyuz and Bear’s Big Breakfast by Lynn Rowe Reed.
-If you’d like to find the books in our library catalog, please click onto the titles or the book images below.
+Listed below are two books that were used for the first storytime of our winter session: Mouse’s First Snow by Lauren Thompson and In the Snow by Sharon Phillips Denslow.
+If you’d like to find the books in our library catalog, please click onto the book images below.

 Reciprocal and/or Tactile Songs & Activities